yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 the truth, but never lie.
 You don't know who is reading your CV and which desk it will end up on.
 Be ready to answer for every word you have on it.

-If you're saying that you're an "expert in JavaScript", be ready to explain what the key new features of ECMAScript version 6 are.
+If you're saying that you're an "expert in JavaScript," be ready to explain what the key new features of ECMAScript version 6 are.
 If you can't, don't use the word "expert."
 The point is that you have to be ready to prove every word.